 Short-Term Health Risks

-Short-term health risks include:7
+Short-term health risks of binge drinking may include:9

 - Anger, frustration, hostility